About: Britannia Art Gallery

 We offer opportunities to professional and leisure artists, artisans, school groups, artist collectives, and other community organizations within our catchment: Main Street to Nanaimo Street from Broadway to the south shore of the Burrard Inlet in Vancouver, BC.

 In 2005 Leah decided to move back to her home town, Winnipeg so Britannia Centre put out a job posting and interviewed 3-5 potential candidates.
-Haruko Okano then came on board and remains the current curator to date.
+Haruko Okano then came on board.
 A staunch arts advocate and professional artist, she continued to build on the foundation laid by Sylvia and Leah.
 She worked with Brenda Racanelli who was at that time, Britannia’s Arts and Culture programmer.
 Together with the Arts and Culture Committee, they worked to increase the gallery’s budget so that musicians and other artists working for the gallery would receive a small honorarium.
 It was important that the gallery’s programs were free and accessible to the public and that artists and artisans were acknowledged for their contribution to the community’s cultural enrichment.
+In 2019, Bernadine Fox joined the curatorial team.
+Together she and Haruko worked to ensure the incredible work being produced in Britannia's catchment has a space to be seen.

 30 years of service and now Britannia Art Gallery has lit signage and a neon installation in the window so that patrons and other visitors can find us.
 The gallery issues the Artery, a monthly electronic newsletter that provides free local, cultural and arts advertisement, job calls and a call for submissions section that spans from the local to international level.
 Subscription is free.